ronnnnnnnnnnnnn/renpho_fitness_scale_ble/README.md

     - Integration version (visible on the scale's device card under **Configuration**)
     - Scale firmware revision (also on the device card under `sw_version`)
     - **HVIN** from the regulatory sticker on the back of the scale, including the revision suffix (e.g. `ESCS20MA2`).
 The HVIN isn't readable over BLE so it can't be included automatically in the diagnostics dump — please type it in by hand.
-4. **If it's a BLE / connection issue,** also enable **Verbose library logging** in the integration's advanced settings, reproduce the problem, and include the relevant log lines.
+4. **If it's a BLE / connection issue,** also enable verbose library logging in the integration's advanced settings, reproduce the problem, and include the relevant log lines.

 Issues go to the [GitHub issue tracker](https://github.com/ronnnnnnnnnnnnn/renpho_fitness_scale_ble/issues).